 River engineering works on the White and Arkansas Rivers have been equally ambitious (Figure 1).
 The major project on these rivers, the MKARNS, uses the first 10 miles of the White River as the entrance channel to the system.
 The 300 foot wide navigation channel is currently maintained by dredging to provide a minimum nine foot deep channel that is available nearly 100 percent of the time (Barkley 1987).
 During the 10 year period between 1980 and 1989, 8,807,000 cubic yards of sediment, averaging about 850,200 cubic yards per year, were dredged out of the 10 mile entrance channel to maintain its authorized depth.
 The maximum amount dredged during a single year was 3,506,000 cu. yds. in 1988 (McCabe 1990).
 This material is deposited on at least three sites in the study area, two of which are on the Refuge (Figure 5).
-Until recently, the Corps has been depositing an average of about 250,000 cubic yards of material dredged from White River miles 8 - 10 on these disposal areas on the Refuge (U.S.
+The Corps has been depositing an average of about 250,000 cubic yards of material dredged from White River miles 8 - 10 on these disposal areas on the Refuge (U.S. Army Corps of Engineers 2000) under temporary special use permits since 1965.
+To date, an estimated seven million cubic yards has been deposited on the two sites on the Refuge, which comprise approximately 260 acres including the buffer area.
+The actual mounded area is approximately 170 acres.
+Maps in Barkley (1986) and McCabe (1990) indicate that some quantities may have been deposited in other locations in the study area, but not enough to create a land mass as greatly elevated above the floodplain as these two areas.
+The Refuge is currently not issuing new special use permits for the use of spoil deposition sites.
+One of the existing sites has a failed drainage structure and has spilled sand onto the Refuge blocking drainage and resulting in the death of nearby timber.
+The Refuge is currently under negotiations with the Corps to find a resolution to the issue of spoil deposition on their properties.